 Barbara D. Beck, Ph.D., DABT, ATS, AAAS Fellow

 Dr. Beck is an expert in toxicology and in health risk assessment for environmental chemicals, especially metals, complex organic compounds, and air pollutants, and is the author of over 100 book chapters and journal articles on these topics.
 She has performed site-specific and chemical-specific risk assessments, developed exposure and risk assessment methodologies, and has presented the results to different audiences, including regulatory agencies, the US Congress, and the public.
-Before joining Gradient, she was Chief of Air Toxics Staff for US EPA Region I. Prior to that she was a Fellow in the Interdisciplinary Programs in Health at the Harvard School of Public Health.
-She was a Visiting Scientist in the Molecular and Integrative Physiological Sciences Program in the Department of Environmental Health at the Harvard T.H.
+Before joining Gradient, Dr. Beck was Chief of Air Toxics Staff for US EPA Region I. Prior to that, she was a fellow in the Interdisciplinary Programs in Health at the Harvard School of Public Health.
+She was a visiting scientist in the Molecular and Integrative Physiological Sciences Program in the Department of Environmental Health at the Harvard T.H.
 Chan School of Public Health through 2018.
 She was a member and vice-chair of the US EPA Science Advisory Board (SAB) from 2019 to March 2021, and was reappointed as a member in August 2021.
 She is also a member of the US EPA Chemical Assessment Advisory Committee.

 Safety Assessment for Medical Implant: Performed a toxicological evaluation of oil residuals on medical implants.
 Assessed the potential for long-term effects.

 Pesticide Spray Drift Evaluation: Developed a sampling plan to assess air concentrations of pesticides, and performed a risk assessment for spray drift exposure to pesticides.